CrawfishPress/bevy_verlet_demo/README.md

 ### TODO
  - add pre-collision filtering - right now it's O**2 for collision-checking of balls
+ - change collision-logic to handle balls of different radius
+ - change balls to have different radii (sort done, the slider can be changed mid-release!)
  - figure out how to spawn balls on timer, without instant collisions
  - experiment with dampening, to get less "dynamic" collisions
- - change balls to have different radii
  - add static balls for pinball-effect
  - add links for some chaining
  - move more parameters to control-panel